olliw42/mLRS-docu/docs/CRSF.md

 - SERIALx_PROTOCOL = 2 (important, do not use MAVLink v1!)
 - SERIALx_OPTIONS = 4096 (ignore commands from GCS to change stream rates)

-Note: 'x' refers to the serial port of your flight controller
+Note: 'x' refers to the serial port of your flight controller used for MAVLink

 ### Stream Rates